D-LoRa: a Distributed Parameter Adaptation Scheme for LoRa Network: Introduction

-Therefore, this paper proposes D-LoRa, a distributed parameter adaptation algorithm based on RL, aiming to optimize three performance metrics (PDR, EE, TH) by allocating four LoRa parameters (SF, BW, CF, TP).
-Specifically, an RL agent is deployed at each node for decision-making regarding LoRa parameter adaptation.
-Configuring each LoRa parameter is formulated as a Multi-Armed Bandit (MAB), requiring each agent to manage four MABs.
-Furthermore, we devise metric terms to tailor the agent's parameter preferences, optimizing diverse network metrics.
-The primary contributions of this paper can be summarized as follows: \begin{itemize} \item \textbf{Decomposition scheme for LoRa performance optimization problem.} We introduce D-LoRa, which decomposes the combinatorial optimization problem into four distinct MAB subproblems for adapting LoRa packet transmission parameters (i.e., SF, BW, CF, and TP).
-Unique reward functions have been devised for the MABs to optimize the metrics (i.e., PDR, EE, and TH). \item \textbf{A comprehensive analytical model for LoRa networks.} We propose an analytical model for LoRa network considering the path loss, quasi-orthogonality of SF, and packet collision.
-We also formulate the problem of LoRa parameters adaption for packet transmission as an optimization problem based on this system model. \item \textbf{Performance evaluation.} Simulations have been conducted using our simulator\cite{Simulator}.
+To fully explore the coupling relationships, this paper identifies a comprehensive analytical model.
+Then, D-LoRa, a distributed parameter adaptation algorithm based on Combinatorial Multi-Armed Bandit (CMAB) \cite{CMAB} is proposed, aiming to optimize three performance metrics (PDR, EE, TH) by allocating four LoRa parameters (SF, BW, CF, TP).
+Specifically, an agent is deployed at each node for decision-making regarding LoRa parameter adaptation.
+Configuring LoRa parameters is formulated as a CMAB, requiring each agent to manage four base arms, corresponding to four parameters.
+Furthermore, we devise metric factors for base arms to tailor the agent’s parameter preferences, dealing with the nonlinear trade-off relationships among the performance metrics to optimize diverse network metrics.
+The primary contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{A comprehensive analytical model for LoRa networks:} We propose an analytical model for LoRa network considering the path loss, quasi-orthogonality of SF, and packet collision.
+We also formulate the problem of LoRa parameters adaption for packet transmission as an optimization problem based on this system model. \item \textbf{Joint optimization scheme for LoRa multi-parameter adaptation problem:} We propose D-LoRa, which leverages CMAB learning for adapting LoRa packet transmission parameters (i.e., SF, BW, CF, and TP).
+The algorithm has been proved to be asymptotically optimal. \item \textbf{Metric factors to handle the trade-off among different performance metrics:} Unique reward functions and metric factors have been devised for the base arms to optimize the metrics (i.e., PDR, EE, and TH) to meet the requirements of various application scenarios. \item \textbf{Performance evaluation:} Simulations have been conducted using our simulator\cite{Simulator}.
 The experimental results show that our scheme can increase the PDR by up to 28.8\% compared to the best-performing baseline algorithm.
 Moreover, the diverse optimization results observed with D-LoRa's variant algorithms demonstrate the flexibility of D-LoRa. \end{itemize}